Education in Victoria: Primary schools

 Primary education consists of seven grades: a Preparatory year (commonly called "Prep") followed by Years 1 to 6.
 The minimum age at which a Victorian child can commence primary school education is 4.8 years.
-That is, the child can enrol in a school at the preparatory level if he or she would be five years of age by 30 April of that year.
+That is, the child can enroll in a school at the preparatory level if he or she would be five years of age by 30 April of that year.

 Secondary schools

 Secondary schools (also called high schools or secondary colleges) consist of Years 7 to 12.
 Secondary schools are usually separate institutions to primary schools, although in recent years, the number of combined primary and secondary schools has increased.

-There are seven selective public schools in Melbourne (entry based on examination/audition): Melbourne High School, MacRobertson Girls' High School, Nossal High School, Suzanne Cory High School, John Monash Science School, Elizabeth Blackburn Science School and the Victorian College of the Arts Secondary School, but all public schools may restrict entry to students living in their regional 'zone'.
+There are seven selective public schools in Melbourne (entry based on examination/audition): Melbourne High School, MacRobertson Girls' High School, Nossal High School, Suzanne Cory High School, John Monash Science School, The University High School's Elizabeth Blackburn Science School and the Victorian College of the Arts Secondary School, but all public schools may restrict entry to students living in their regional 'zone'.

 The Victorian Student Representative Council serves to connect student voice efforts across the state.

 Curriculum

 The curriculum for all Victorian schools, government and non-governments, from Prep to Year 12 is determined by the Victorian Curriculum and Assessment Authority (VCAA).
-Between Prep and Year 10 the Victorian Curriculum framework and Achievement Improvement Monitor (AIM) certificates apply.
-For Years 11 to 12 the Victorian Certificate of Education (VCE) program and Victorian Certificate of Applied Learning (VCAL) apply.
+Between Prep and Year 9 the Victorian Curriculum framework and Achievement Improvement Monitor (AIM) certificates apply.
+For Years 10 to 12 the Victorian Certificate of Education (VCE) program and Victorian Certificate of Applied Learning (VCAL) apply.